 Searching for MBA jobs?
 Every MBA wants to see a return on their investment.
 Going to business school can boost your career prospects and, in many industries, having an MBA will give you the edge over the competition.

 With more b-school students entering MBA programs, selecting the right career path becomes important for current MBAs and alumni.
 With more MBAs entering the workforce, pursuing the right field can ensure your career progression

 While an undergraduate BA might get you started, many companies want someone with an MBA, especially in certain industries.
-These are five jobs where an MBA can make you more attractive to employers and help give you an edge in the MBA Jobs market.

 1. IT Manager

 IT managers oversee a company’s computer systems.
-That can mean ensuring computer systems meet a company’s needs, upgrading technology and keeping the system secure.
+That can mean ensuring computer systems meet a company’s needs, upgrading technology, and keeping the system secure.
 It also frequently includes managing IT personnel.

-Many companies require IT managers to have a master’s degree, according to the U.S. Bureau of Labor Statistics (BLS).
+Many companies require IT managers to have a master’s degree, according to the US Bureau of Labor Statistics (BLS).
 Companies want managers with IT experience, sometimes in a lower-level management position.
 MBAs have the management experience to lead an IT team, with the skills to deal with executives.